PyMoDAQ/PyMoDAQ/documentation/usage/saving.rst

 known as *hdf5*.
 This format was originally developped to save big volume of datas from large instruments.
 Its structure is hierarchical (a bit as folder trees) and one can add metadata to all entries in the tree.
 For instance, the data type, shape but also some more complex info such as all the settings related to a module or a plugin.
 This gives a unique file containing both datas and metadata.
+For these data and metadata to be saved and interpreted correctly by the *H5Browser*, a utility module is used: :ref:`h5saver_module` within the DAQ_Viewer module and the DAQ_Scan module.
+This should also be used when building a *custom application*.

 .. _daq_viewer_saving:

 From DAQ_Viewer
 ---------------

+.. _daq_viewer_saving_single:

 Single Datas
 ************